 Richmond Park has protected status as an important habitat for wildlife and is a National Nature Reserve, London’s largest Site of Special Scientific Interest and a European Special Area of Conservation.
 In it, you can see its most famous inhabitants, the wild deer that roam about the place.

 Richmond public park is massive too, 2500 acres to be precise.
 With a park of this size, it is not surprising that there is a lot to do.
 You could try your hand at horse riding or you could try power kiting where you are pulled along by a kite as you sit in a buggy.
 Personally, I love finding an isolated spot just to sit down and read a book.
 Whatever you do, I am sure you will love Richmond Park.

-Nearest Station to Richmond Park: North Sheen Railway Station
+Nearest Station to Richmond Park: is North Sheen Railway Station

 Do you know of other parks in South London?
 Let us know and we will include them.